 Even patients who have none of their own teeth can have fixed bridgework to replace all of the missing teeth if they have sufficient bone to work with.

 The implants then provide a stable base for either a single missing tooth or a bridge replacing a number of teeth.
 They can also hold dentures firmly in place, making eating and speaking much easier.

-North London, dental implants are preferred to other methods of replacing missing teeth by many people, and for a number of different reasons.
+Dental implants in North London are preferred to other methods of replacing missing teeth by many people, and for a number of different reasons.